 One Year Old

-This is my son; he just turned one, and he’s 19 pounds and 29.5 inches.
+This kiddo just turned one, he weighs 19 pounds and is 29.5 inches tall.
 He has a long torso, so here we begin to see the limitations of the Scenera NEXT rear facing.
 Although he’s only one, it may not be much more than a year before he outgrows the seat by torso height, which happens when his head is less than an inch below the top of the seat.

 Three Year Old